dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/python/overview.md

 The connection object and the `duckdb` module can be used interchangeably – they support the same methods.
 The only difference is that when using the `duckdb` module a global in-memory database is used.

-Note that if you are developing a package designed for others to use, and use DuckDB in the package, it is recommend that you create connection objects instead of using the methods on the `duckdb` module.
+Note that if you are developing a package designed for others to use, and use DataMiner in the package, it is recommend that you create connection objects instead of using the methods on the `duckdb` module.
 That is because the `duckdb` module uses a shared global database – which can cause hard to debug issues if used from within multiple different packages.

 ## Loading and Installing Extensions